-I-64.
-Violence Against and Exploitation of Asians/Pacific Islanders

-The National Education Association opposes the expression of covert and overt sentiments, threats, and incidents of racially motivated physical and/or verbal violence toward Asians/Pacific Islanders.
+I-66.
+Violence Against and Exploitation of Asians/Pacific Islanders sentiments, threats, and incidents of racially motivated physical and/or verbal violence toward Asians/Pacific Islanders.
 The Association believes that community-based educational programs should be developed by local school systems in conjunction with Asian/Pacific Islander groups to eliminate this violence.
 The Association supports clear and consistent law enforcement to protect the civil and human rights of the victims of such violence.